paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-036-administration-of-educational-benefits.md

   (B) in the case of an institution that is a nonaccredited public educational institution, the institution has and maintains a refund policy regarding the unused portion of tuition, fees, and other charges that is substantially the same as the refund policy followed by accredited public educational institutions located within the same State as such institution.

+(14) The institution agrees to, not later than 30 days after any date on which such institution becomes subject to an action or event described in [section 3673(e)(3) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section3673/e/3&num=0&edition=prelim), submit to the State approving agency, or the Secretary when acting in the role of a State approving agency, a notification of such action or event in such form and containing such information as the Secretary determines appropriate.

-(14) In the case of a course designed to prepare an individual for licensure or certification in a State, the course—
+(15) In the case of a course designed to prepare an individual for licensure or certification in a State, the course—

   (A) meets all instructional curriculum licensure or certification requirements of such State; and

   (B) in the case of a course designed to prepare an individual for licensure to practice law in a State, is accredited by a specialized accrediting agency for programs of legal education or association recognized by the Secretary of Education under subpart 2 of part H of title IV of the Higher Education Act of 1965 ([20 U.S.C.
 1099b](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1099b&num=0&edition=prelim)), from which recipients of law degrees from such accredited programs are eligible to sit for a bar examination in any State.

-(15) In the case of a course designed to prepare an individual for employment pursuant to standards developed by a board or agency of a State in an occupation that requires approval, licensure, or certification, the course—
+(16) In the case of a course designed to prepare an individual for employment pursuant to standards developed by a board or agency of a State in an occupation that requires approval, licensure, or certification, the course—

   (A) meets such standards; and

   (B) in the case of a course designed to prepare an individual for licensure to practice law in a State, is accredited by a specialized accrediting agency for programs of legal education or association recognized by the Secretary of Education under subpart 2 of part H of title IV of the Higher Education Act of 1965 ([20 U.S.C.
 1099b](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1099b&num=0&edition=prelim)), from which recipients of law degrees from such accredited programs are eligible to sit for a bar examination in any State.

+(17) In the case of a course that leads to a standard college degree, the educational institution satisfies the requirements of [section 3675(b)(6) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section3675/b/6&num=0&edition=prelim).

-(16) Such additional criteria as may be deemed necessary by the State approving agency if the Secretary, in consultation with the State approving agency and pursuant to regulations prescribed to carry out this paragraph, determines such criteria are necessary and treat public, private, and proprietary for-profit educational institutions equitably.
+(18) Such additional criteria as may be deemed necessary by the State approving agency if the Secretary, in consultation with the State approving agency and pursuant to regulations prescribed to carry out this paragraph, determines such criteria are necessary and treat public, private, and proprietary for-profit educational institutions equitably.

 **(d)** The Secretary may waive, in whole or in part, the requirements of subsection (c)(13) of this section in the case of an educational institution which—